openstack/openstack-ansible/doc/source/install-guide/targethosts-network.rst

 .. image:: figures/networkarch-container-external.png

 OpenStack-Ansible deploys the compute service on the physical host rather than in a container.
-The following image shows how the bridges are used for network connectivity:
+The following image shows how to use bridges for network connectivity:

 .. image:: figures/networkarch-bare-external.png

 The following image shows how the neutron agents work with the bridges ``br-vlan`` and ``br-vxlan``.
-As a reminder, OpenStack Networking (neutron) is configured to use a DHCP agent, L3 agent and Linux Bridge agent within a ``networking-agents`` container.
-You can see how the DHCP agents can provide information (IP addresses and DNS servers) to the instances, but also how routing works on the image:
+OpenStack Networking (neutron) is configured to use a DHCP agent, L3 agent, and Linux Bridge agent within a ``networking-agents`` container.
+The image shows how DHCP agents provide information (IP addresses and DNS servers) to the instances, and how routing works on the image:

 .. image:: figures/networking-neutronagents.png